Übersicht

 -

-within your home directory will be created.
-If the user logged is in namedexample
+mkdir ~/mongodb- A directory named mongodbwithin your home directory will be created.
+If the user logged is in namedexample, then a directory named/home/example/mongodbwill be created

 - A directory named